 Since 1970 Central Church has operated a food pantry on Wednesday mornings (8 a.m. — noon) that provides groceries and fresh produce to approximately 120 neighborhood households each month.
 Pantry patrons may also select items of clothing and housewares from the extensive Clothes Closet.
-We also assist folks in Also available is enrolling in the food stamp program.
+We also assist folks in enrolling in the food stamp program.

 Central Presbyterian is a Presbyterian Church (USA) Earth Care congregation.
 Our solar panel-covered roof has reduced our energy we use by 60% since 2019.
 We program heating and cooling zones in the building for when they are occupied.
 Our outside water use is minimized by landscaping with plants native to our region and regulating irrigation.
 Energy consumption is further lessened by increasing use of LED light bulbs.